17 SUN SIXTH SUNDAY OF EASTER

 Notice the hesitancy of the original Jewish followers of Jesus to accept gentiles into their ranks.
 That’s evident in Peter’s strong reluctance to meet the Roman centurion Cornelius as he visits believers of his own kind around Joppa.
 Not only are the disciples slow to recognize their Risen Lord, they’re slow to accept his plans for expanding their ranks.
 Peter must see signs of God at work in Cornelius before baptizing him and his household.
 Paul, James and Barnabas also must see God’s gifts in the outsiders they meet before they recognize that God is calling them to believe.

-God sows seeds of faith, but we’re as slow to recognize the action of God in others and other situations as the first disciples were.
+God sows seeds of faith, but we’re as slow to recognize the action of God in others as the first disciples were.
 We have trouble seeing God’s action in the stranger and in the unexpected.
 We need enlightenment.

 Johnson notes that the Church’s journey through time is marked by conflict and debate.
 We must accept those conditions today too.
 Those who follow Jesus will not always agree with each other; there are strong opinions and differences among believers.

 One thing I would add.
 Besides conflict and debate, our reading today speaks of the “silence” that comes as they debate.
 We’re in the presence of our transcendent God, whose ways and thoughts are above ours.
 We need silence to discern God’s will.
-Debates can get in the way.
+Too much talk can get in the way.

 The daily Mass readings for Eastertime, from the Acts of the Apostles and the Gospel of John, are so different in tone.
-As its title suggests, the Acts of the Apostles is a fast-moving account of a developing church spreading rapidly through the world through people like Paul of Tarsus and his companions.
-Blazing new trails and visiting new places, they’d be prime targets today for frequent flyer programs and travel sites on the internet.
-Always on the go.
+The Acts of the Apostles is a fast-moving account of a developing church spreading rapidly through the world through people like Paul of Tarsus and his companions.
+Blazing new trails and visiting new places, they’d be frequent flyers today, always on the go.

 The supper-room discourse of Jesus from the Gospel of John, on the other hand, seem to move slowly, repeating, lingering over the words of Jesus to his disciples.
-They tell us to listen and be quiet, sit still.
+Listen, be quiet, sit still, they say.
 Don’t go anywhere at all.

 St. Paul of the Cross, the founder of the Passionists, was inspired by St. Paul, the Apostle, to preach and to teach.
-Many of his letters end telling his reader that he has to go, he’s off to preach the gospel somewhere.
+Many of his letters end telling readers he has to go, he’s off to preach somewhere.
 He was a “frequent flyer.”

 But the Gospel of John also inspired him; it was the basis for his teaching on prayer.
 Keep in God’s presence, in pure faith, he often said.
 Enter that inner room and remain there.
 Don’t go anywhere.